rrerick/deforestation-brazil-jjfast/README.md

 # Busca_Dados
 Download deflorestation data from jjfast, in Brazil's territory.
-Especified a final e begining date.
+Especified a final and begining date.